-Michael R. Hughes (50) became a director of the Company in November 2010.
-Mr. Hughes was originally recommended for election to the Board by Mr. Akin, the Company's Chief Executive Officer.
-Mr. Hughes is currently the President of the Board of Trustees of the Bentley School in Oakland, California.
-Prior to beginning his position at the Bentley School in 2009, Mr. Hughes was a partner and portfolio manager of Osterweis Capital Management from 2005 to 2008.
+Michael R. Hughes (51) became a director of the Company in November 2010.
+Mr. Hughes is currently an analyst at Ascend Capital Management and serves as the President of the Board of Trustees of the Bentley School in Oakland, California.
+Prior to beginning his position at Ascend Capital Management in 2012 and at the Bentley School in 2009, Mr. Hughes was a partner and portfolio manager of Osterweis Capital Management from 2005 to 2008.
 From 1989 to 2005, Mr. Hughes was the First Vice President of Merrill Lynch Financial Institutions Research.
 Mr. Hughes began his career as an equity analyst at Dean Witter Reynolds in 1986.
+Mr. Hughes serves as the Chairman of the Compensation Committee and as a member of the Nominating &

-Mr. Hughes serves as the Chairman of the Compensation Committee and as a member of the Nominating & Corporate Governance Committee for the Company.
+Corporate Governance Committee for the Company.
 Mr. Hughes holds an A.B. from the University of California at Berkley in Geophysics.
 Mr. Hughes was awarded the Chartered Financial Analyst (CFA) designation in 1991.